New COVID-19 cases in US soar to highest levels on record

 “It was actually surprisingly hard,” Shankar said about trying to find a test.
 “Some people have it harder for sure.”

-While hospitalisations sometimes lag behind cases, the hospital figures may reflect both the protection conferred by the vaccine and the possibility that Omicron is not making people as sick as previous versions.
+While hospitalizations sometimes lag behind cases, the hospital figures may reflect both the protection conferred by the vaccine and the possibility that omicron is not making people as sick as previous versions.

 COVID-19 deaths in the US have climbed over the past two weeks from an average of 1,200 per day to around 1,500.